wcgordon1/TustinRecruiting/src/content/jobs/tustin-recruiting-account-executive-santa-clarita-tust4pg74v.md

   will have a strong understanding of transportation, warehousing, and supply chain solutions.
 This position is ideally situated for those living in or around the neighboring cities of Valencia, Newhall, and Canyon Country.
-The role involves selling various services to mid-market and enterprise companies, with a focus on freight modes (FTL, LTL,...
+The role involves selling various services to midmarket and enterprise companies, with a focus on freight modes (FTL, LTL,...
 location: 'Santa Clarita, CA'
 team: Logistics